 In March 2020, the FASB issued Accounting Standards Update No. 2020-04, "Reference Rate Reform (Topic 848): Facilitation of the Effects of Reference Rate Reform on Financial Reporting."
 The guidance provides optional expedients and exceptions for applying GAAP to contract modifications, hedging relationships and other transactions, subject to meeting certain criteria, that reference LIBOR or another reference rate expected to be discontinued because of the reference rate reform.
 ASU 2020-04 is effective for all entities as of March 12, 2020 through December 31, 2022.
-The Company is evaluating the potential impact that the adoption of this guidance will have on the Company's financial statements.
+The Company has determined that the adoption of this guidance has not had a material impact on the Company's consolidated financial statements and disclosures.